microsoft/pxt-arcade/docs/courses/csintro/arrays/string.md

 ## Concept: Random Reactions

 Another way in which you can use string arrays in your games is to create reactions to different events - for example, the player running into another character, or losing a life.
-This can be used both to personalize your game, and to make the game feel more 'alive' as the characters respond 'randomly' to the player's actions.
+This can be used both to personalize your game, and to make the game feel more alive, as the characters respond 'randomly' to the player's actions.

 ## Example #2: Reacting to collisions